Africk-Hunter/RemindMe/README.md

 After downloading and unzipping the contents of the repository, naviagte to 'ReminderProgram.exe' via 'RemindMe-master' -> 'x64' -> 'Release'

+## Notes

+- When creating a task the date must be MM/DD/YYYY format, and the time must be HH:MM format (Military Time).
+- The Completed Task screen does not have functionality yet.
+- The edit task button does not have functionality yet.

 ## Built Using

 * [SFML](https://www.sfml-dev.org/) - The Graphics Library used.